 Can birds really learn to read?

-The preliminary results from university research seems to indicate they can!
+Our work with the University of Miami have research results which seems to indicate they can!
 Animals are astonishing scientists all the time with their abilities and skills.
 Koko the gorilla can communicate over 1,200 words in sign language and understands a vocabulary of more than 2,400 words.
 Researchers at the Goffin’s cockatoo lab in Vienna have published on parrot abilities previously thought to be only ‘uniquely human’ skills, such as inference by exclusion… and nobody thought birds could dance to synchronized music, until Snowball hit the scene!

 Can any bird learn?